 In stressful times, many of us can face a variety of different struggles and challenges that are hard not to focus on.
 We're not sure what the future holds and that can make us feel unhappy or anxious.
 But, here's the good news: where you are – right now – is the perfect place to find happiness and calm, says Hugh van Cuylenberg, founding director of The Resilience Project.

 Hugh and his team focus on three effective tools for good mental health: gratitude, empathy and mindfulness – a combination they call GEM.
 The research is clear, says Hugh: the more positive emotion you experience, the more resilient you will be.

-Hugh reminds us: “We have so much around us that is great.”
-Whether it’s grabbing a morning latte, FaceTiming friends, watching your favourite Netflix show or spending quality time with family, pay attention to what you have not what you don’t have, he suggests.
-Ask yourself, “What is it about my home that makes it a special place?” or, “Who do I feel grateful for today?”
+"We have so much around us that is great," Hugh reminds us.
+Whether it's grabbing a morning latte, FaceTiming friends, watching your favourite Netflix show or spending quality time with family, pay attention to what you have, not what you don't have, he suggests.
+Ask yourself, "what is it about my home that makes it a special place?" or, "Who do I feel grateful for today?"

 Really thinking about other people and how they are feeling makes us more likely to perform an act of kindness and that makes us feel good, says Resilience Project facilitator Martin Heppell.
 Your self-confidence goes through the roof when you feel empathy because your brain releases the feel-good hormone oxytocin, he says.

 Ask yourself who you know who is experiencing difficulty at the moment, and what could you do for them?
 Some ideas are cooking a nice meal for the people you live with, purchasing essentials for a neighbour in need or sending a friend a text or email telling them you care.
 Maybe you could write a list of 10 people you know are struggling and reach out to one of them every day.
 The payoff?
 You'll get the happiness benefits of your acts of kindness.